 Klonopin Rehab at Laguna Shores Recovery

 At Laguna Shores Recovery our Klonopin rehab is tailored to help those who have struggled with addiction to prescription medication.
 Our Mission Viejo addiction treatment program is designed to support the patient with a specialized plan customized to their individual needs.
-Our goal for every patient is to give them the tools and provide them with the skills that will lead to lasting recovery.
+Our goal for every patient is to provide them the tools and skills that will lead to lasting recovery.

 What is Klonopin?

 Klonopin is the brand name for the 38th most prescribed drug in the United States in 2017.1 Sold under the generic name clonazepam, it is classified as a benzodiazepine.
 Benzodiazepines are used to treat many different conditions due to their sedative and hypnotic effects.
 Doctors prescribe Klonopin to treat anxiety, insomnia or seizures.2

 People also obtain the drug illegally.
 In 2011, DAWN (Drug Abuse Warning Network) reported that over 61,000 people were admitted to hospital emergency rooms because of bad reactions during recreational clonazepam use.3 Two of the most commonly seen drug abuse-related emergency room cases involved opiate and opioid pain medications and benzodiazepines.

 Brief History of Klonopin

 Clonazepam was patented in 1960.4 Under the brand name Klonopin, the drug went on sale in 1975 in the United States by a drug company called Roche.
 Its generic form is now available.